 Section 2.
 It shall be the employee's responsibility for any unpaid leave under this Article 20 to arrange for payment of the full cost of any Employer benefit program that the employee wishes to continue.
-An employee who takes an unpaid leave of absence under Section 1, Article 20, will be placed on inactive status and will keep his/her seniority.
+An employee who takes an unpaid leave of absence under Section 1, Article 20, will be placed on inactive status and will keep his/her seniority, but shall not be eligible to accrue paid time off benefits during such leave.